InventorDreamer/git-practice/README.md

-This project was created by Daniil Sergeev to complete task number 5
+This project was created by Daniil Sergeev complete this task (v2)